 Donating to the library

-For all other items please refer to the donation options listed in the next column.
+For all other items please refer to the donation options listed below.

 Community language books

 The library accepts books in new condition, or published less than 4 years ago, in the following languages:

 Donating items with local historical value helps maintain and develop the library's historical collection.
 We will only accept items relevant to this collection.